-Your home management style helps determine whether your home runs efficiently, or if you’re just getting by.
-You don’t have to keep a perfectly organized home office to manage it well; you just need a system for keeping track of what you’ve got, and what needs to be done.
+Your home management strategy helps determine whether your home runs efficiently, or if you’re just getting by.
+You don’t have to keep a perfectly organized home office to manage things well.
+You just need a system for keeping track of what you own and what needs to be done.
 (Read: Home Office Remodel, or Home Office Furniture?)

 Here are two styles of home management that work well, even though they seem radically different on the surface.

 The super organized home manager knows where to find the manual for a vacuum cleaner purchased three years ago, and she knows at a glance when every bill is due.
 Need a tape measure to determine the length for new curtains?
 There’s no searching necessary, because it’s right where it should be.

 The super organized home manager has a place for everything, and everything is in its place.
 She might have a dedicated home office or at least a desk with a filing system for important paperwork.